Fly Fishing

 Joan Wulff's Instructor's School:

-After three days of exhaustive training, I was ready for the final exam.
+After the exhaustive training, I was ready for the final exam.
 I couldn't bare the thought of waiting so I volunteered to go first.
 Realize that all of the people at this school are guides, very fine casters (a pre-requisite is at least going through Joan's casting school) or FFF certified instructors.
 I could select any of the other students to be my partner.
 They would intentionally do things wrong somewhere in their casting stroke.
 I had to quickly analyze what they were doing wrong, explain it to them and then correctly teach them how to do it right in a manner in which Joan and the staff felt the student would/could understand.
 All the while doing this under the strict eye of Joan Wulff and all of her master instructors.
 It's serious business.

 After I finished, master teacher Floyd Franke said, "Well done!
 You can be my teacher any time"!
 After I received my "diploma" from Joan, I vowed to pass the skills I had developed on to others.
 Yee haw!!